triton-lang/triton/docs/programming-guide/chapter-2/related-work.rst

 Limitations
 ++++++++++++

 This ease-of-development comes at a cost.
 First of all, existing systems that follow this paradigm tend to be noticeably slower than Triton on modern hardware when applicable (e.g., V100/A100 tensor cores w/ equal tile sizes).
 I do believe that this is not a fundamental issue of scheduling languages -- in the sense that it could probably be solved with more efforts -- but it could mean that these systems are harder to engineer.
-More importantly, existing scheduling languages generate loops whose bounds and increments cannot depend on surrounding loop indice without at least imposing severe constraints on possible schedules -- if not breaking the system entirely.
+More importantly, existing scheduling languages generate loops whose bounds and increments cannot depend on surrounding loop indices without at least imposing severe constraints on possible schedules -- if not breaking the system entirely.
 This is problematic for sparse computations, whose iteration spaces may be irregular.

 .. table::
     :widths: 50 50